pete-kufahl/java-tutorial/advanced/README.md

 * **builder** use the builder pattern to create records
 	* private class inside the record
 	* design setters to make the record creation more intuitive
+* **wither** use "wither" methods to make modified copies of records
+	* makes code more intuitive, but be careful not to make extra copies